Fostering Asset Reliability from the Floor Level

 Using a maintenance feedback approach, Y-12 partnered with its workforce to gain a better understanding of asset health across the site.
 The craft workforce presents the best opportunity to understand the health of a facility or asset because of their close proximity.
 In essence, they are the eyes and ears within the functioning plant.

-Working with craft personnel, a process involving maintenance history, feedback and improvement was developed for corrective and preventive work activities.
+Working with craft personnel, a process involving maintenance history, feedback and improvement was developed for corrective and preventive work activities to foster asset reliability.
 This continuous improvement process allows Y-12 to augment data in its computerized maintenance management system (CMMS).